Department of Labor Logo United States Department of Labor

 Work Schedules

-Political scientists typically work full time in an office.
-They may work additional hours to finish reports and meet deadlines.
+Most political scientists work full time.
+They sometimes work additional hours to finish reports and meet deadlines.

 How to Become a Political Scientist About this section